Council Tax reduction for disabled people

 • proof of savings

-Your local authority may ask for other information, such as details of other people you live with and proof of other benefits.
-They will notify you by post about your claim.
+Your local council may ask for details of other people you live with and proof of other benefits.

 Warning Keep copies